 Fragile Speedster: Falco's attacks are among the fastest in both Melee and Brawl, though he doesn't sustain hits very well (except for vertical KO hits in Melee, where his vertical endurance was among the best).
 Thanks to Falco's strong defensive options, however, he competes better than the typical Fragile Speedster.

-Lightning Bruiser: Falco is this in Melee, where his Shine combos can be zero to death combos, has access to a fast and powerful forward smash, and has one of the best vertical endurances.
+Lightning Bruiser: Falco is this in Melee, where he has access to zero to death combos, a fast and powerful forward smash, and one of the best vertical endurances.

 Moveset Clone: With Fox.
 His blaster was different (slower firing, but flinches enemies) and his attacks got more variations in Brawl, to the point of keeping him viable in the metagame while Fox was Nerfed.

-Nerf: Falco received some nerfs in Brawl, with his shine combos being removed, his vertical endurance no longer being great, and his great forward smash being replaced with one that is slower and weaker.
-He received some buffs to compensate, though, such as a very powerful chain throw that works on nearly the entire cast and can guarantee over 50% in damage if a grab is landed at a low enough percent (and it combos into his down aerial meteor smash, which is death on some characters unless the opponent can pull incredible DI), a much better recovery (with Falco Phantasm being buffed), improved vertical KO options (with the introduction of DACUS and a stronger up smash and aerial), and a stronger camping game (as his Blaster is more effective in Brawl).
+Nerf: Falco received some nerfs in Brawl, with combos being removed, his vertical endurance no longer being great, and his forward smash being replaced with one that is slower and weaker.
+He received some buffs to compensate, though, such as a very powerful chain throw that works on nearly the entire cast and can guarantee over 50% in damage if a grab is landed at a low enough percent, a much better recovery (with Falco Phantasm being buffed), improved vertical KO options, a stronger up smash and aerial, and a stronger camping game (as his Blaster is more effective in Brawl).

 The legendary and immortal King Of Evil, Ganondorf is the second villain to become playable in Smash Bros.

-Awesome but Impractical: Ganondorf's Warlock Punch and up tilt (dubbed the "Volcano Kick") invoke this.
-The former involves Ganondorf charging his fist to unleash a mighty punch that sends opponents flying in darkness, while the latter involves Ganondorf charging his leg in a midair split, before violently crashing it into the ground in a large explosion.
+Awesome, but Impractical: Ganondorf's Warlock Punch and up tilt (dubbed the "Volcano Kick") invoke this.
+The former involves Ganondorf charging his fist to unleash a mighty punch that sends opponents flying and covered in dark flames, while the latter involves Ganondorf charging his leg in a midair split, before violently crashing it into the ground in a large explosion.
 Both attacks can KO at ridiculously low percents.
 Both attacks are also the slowest attacks start-up lag wise in both Melee and Brawl, being nearly impossible to land on a non incapacitated opponent.

 The Starscream: It's strongly implied in the game itself (and confirmed via Word of God) that Ganondorf plans to backstab Master Hand at the right opportunity.
 However, when he learns that Master Hand is actually being manipulated by Tabuu, he tries to fight Tabuu instead, and also freed Master Hand in the process.